Home About Activities

 MEETINGS AND PROGRAMS

-New this year: in-person meetings will be held in Brooks Hall at St. Andrew’s Church, 5801 Hampton Street, 15206.
+In-person meetings will be held in Brooks Hall at St. Andrew’s Church, 5801 Hampton Street, 15206.
 (Please use the Accessible Entrance to the church office building, under the green metal awning.
 Brooks Hall is on the left.)

 Meetings generally fall on the third Saturday of the month at 10 am; exceptions are noted below in italics.
 The Meetings include the program (lecture or crafting event), followed by a business meeting, after field trip programs (garden visits or tours).
 Some events require advance RSVP and/or material fees.